Virtual Clinic Videos

 model railroad.
 A decision will require some data gathering

-and decisions on your part: These questions will be
+and decisions on your part: These questions will be addressed:

 - What coverage does your